Michael Stone (loyalist): Stormont arrest

 Secretary of State for Northern Ireland Peter Hain indicated that Stone's licence for release under the Good Friday Agreement would be revoked, and the full 638-year sentence for triple murder and firearm charges be re-imposed on him, in line with his sentencing in 1988.
 On 25 November 2006, Stone appeared in court in Belfast charged with attempting to murder Sinn Féin leaders Gerry Adams and Martin McGuinness.
 Stone faced a total of five charges of attempted murder following the incident at Stormont.

 Stone was charged with possession of articles for terrorist purposes, possession of an imitation firearm in a public place, assault, grievous bodily harm, possession of an offensive weapon and possession of explosives.
 The court heard the articles allegedly for terrorist purposes included nail bombs, an axe and a garrotte.
 He was remanded in custody until 22 December 2006.
 A letter written by Stone was published in the Belfast Telegraph on 29 November 2006.
 In the letter dated 24 November 2006, Stone described his "mission to Kill" Adams and McGuinness in detail, giving a description of his intended movements once inside the building.

 On 14 November 2008, Stone was found guilty of attempting to murder Adams and McGuinness.
 The judge said defence evidence that Stone had been taking part in some sort of a "comic parody" was "hopelessly unconvincing" and "self-contradictory".
 On 8 December 2008, Stone received a 16-year sentence for his actions at Stormont.

-In 2013, a Belfast Court of Appeal ruled that Stone had to spend a further 18 years in prison for the killings at Milltown cemetery.
-He was released on parole in 2021.
+In 2013, a Belfast Court of Appeal ruled that Stone had to spend 18 more years in prison for the killings at Milltown cemetery.
+He was released on parole on 26 January 2021.
 A legal challenge by victims' families to prevent Stone from applying for early release from prison was dismissed by the Court of Appeal.

 Personal life

-Stone married Marlene Leckey in 1976 and the couple separated in 1978 and divorced in 1983.
+Stone married Marlene Leckey in 1976; the couple separated in 1978 and divorced in 1983.
 At the time of his divorce, Stone was cohabiting with Leigh-Ann Shaw, and they married in 1985.
 The marriage produced two children, and also ended in divorce.